apache/fury-site/docs/object-serialization/rust/configuration.md

     .build();
 ```

-Zero is rejected when the runtime is created.
+Zero is rejected when the Fory instance is created.

 ### Unbacked Container Work Budget